rsteinberger/sbt-zip-client/README.md

 # sbt-zip-client

-## This prototype demonstrates three sbt build configurations
+## This prototype demonstrates three build configuration tasks

-1. Create and run a local build task
+1. Create and run a local build task (localTask)
-2. Create and run a local build task which calls a function on a library dependency to modify a file
+2. Create and run a local build task which calls a function on a library dependency to modify a file (libTask)
-3. Reference and run a task on an sbt plugin to modify a file
+3. Reference and run a task on an sbt plugin to modify a file (pluginTask)

+The tasks are configured, in build.sbt, to run sequentially to simulate the movement and modification of a data file in production build process

-##  Versions - SBT Scala Java
+##  Software Versions

+### SBT

 C:\Home\git>sbt -version
 sbt version in this project: 1.4.1 sbt script version: 1.4.4

+### Scala

 C:\Home\git>sbt scalaVersion
 2.12.11

+### Java

 C:\Home\git>java -version
 java version "15.0.1" 2020-10-20